misorrek/ViscaCamLink/pages/home-en.md

 # ![ViscaCamLink](/assets/banner.png)

-ViscaCamLink is a WPF desktop application that can control a [PTZ camera](https://en.wikipedia.org/wiki/Pan%E2%80%93tilt%E2%80%93zoom_camera) on the same network using the VISCA protocol.
+ViscaCamLink is a camera controller for [PTZ cameras](https://en.wikipedia.org/wiki/Pan%E2%80%93tilt%E2%80%93zoom_camera) that can be reached via a network connection using the VISCA protocol.

 ## Download